frequency-chain/docs/pages/Basics/Delegation.md

 # Delegation

-Delegation shifts transaction costs of the chain away from the end user and toward a third party, Providers.
+Delegation shifts transaction costs of the chain away from the end user and toward a third party (namely Providers.)

 An MSA can delegate, or grant access to Providers to take action on their behalf.